RedhawkSDR/vita49_loopback_demo/README.md

-# REDHAWK Basic Waveforms -
+# REDHAWK Basic Waveforms - Vita49 Loopback Demo

 Actively Managed

 ## Description

-Contains the source and build script for the REDHAWK Basic Waveform -
+Contains the source and build script for the REDHAWK Basic Waveform - Vita49_loopback_demo.
+This waveform uses the sourceVITA49 and sinkVITA49 components to demonstrate how VITA49 network data can move into and out of REDHAWK.

 ## Active Tags and Branches